Cantaloupe - A Little History & Knowledge

 - Smell the cantaloupe: It should have a sweet, fragrant aroma.
 If it has no smell, it may not be ripe.

 - Press the cantaloupe: Gently press the skin with your thumb.
 If it gives slightly, it is ripe.
-If it is hard and does not give, it is not yet ripe.
+It is not yet ripe if it is hard and does not give.

 It is also a good idea to avoid cantaloupes that have bruises, cuts, or soft spots, as these may indicate that the fruit is overripe or damaged.